ytliu8464/CSE291_Project2/README.md

 ## 2. `loc2def.py`

 This script updates the DEF file (3_2_place_iop.def) by embedding predicted locations for movable cells.

+* Input:
-* Reads a CSV file containing (x, y) coordinate pairs for all movable cells.
+  * A CSV file containing (x, y) coordinate pairs for all movable cells.
     *  [Note] Coordinates include only movable cells, and their order must matches the order of components listed in the COMPONENTS section.
-* Modifies the DEF file, replacing UNPLACED components with the predicted locations.

   * The original `3_2_place_iop.def`

     ```